 Any time a character develops an illness of any variety whatsoever, the medical provider will immediately insist upon throwing all manner of high-powered antibiotics at the patient in order to treat the "infection."
 This is a colossal fail, as there are thousands of species and dozens of classes of infectious organisms - bacteria, viruses, protozoans, fungi, yeasts, helminths [worms], parasites not otherwise specified, and so on.
-Of those, only bacteria are susceptible to antibiotics, and then only if that particular bacterial strain is sensitive to the prescribed antibiotic (notable examples include MRSA, methicillin-resistant Staphylococcus aureus,
+Of those, only bacteria are susceptible to antibiotics, and then only if that particular bacterial strain is sensitive to the prescribed antibiotic.
+Bacterial populations also evolve rapidly with time and drug exposure, giving rise to resistant infections - in which a bug no-sells what should be an effective course of antibiotic therapy.
+Notable examples of these nasties include MRSA, methicillin-resistant Staphylococcus aureus, and VRE, vancomycin-resistant Enterococcus.

-antifungal, antiviral and antiparasitic drugs, but these are hardly ever mentioned in fiction (except in medical fiction where they're likely to be a plot point).
-See also Magic Antidote
+There are antifungal, antiviral and antiparasitic drugs, but these are hardly ever mentioned in fiction (except in medical fiction where they're likely to be a plot point).
+See also Magic Antidote.

 - Antiviral rather than antibiotic, but in Outbreak, Robbie contracts the Motaba virus and is on the brink of death before they administer the virus' antiserum.
 She is almost completely recovered after only a day.
 In reality, this is far too soon to recover from a hemorrhagic fever, which causes massive internal bleeding and organ failure.

 - In the last section of The Stand, Stu Redman comes down with the flu.
 Tom Cullen, on the advice of his dead friend, finds some antibiotics and cures him.
-While Tom saving Stu's life is a Crowning Momentof Heartwarming, antibiotics don't cure the flu (a viral infection), and the antibiotics would be several months out of date, as it's after The Endof The World As We Know It.
+Antibiotics don't cure the flu (a viral infection), and the antibiotics would be several months out of date, as it's after The End of the World as We Know It.

 - Played with on House: first prescribe the most widely useful antibiotics, then find out what they actually have before the patient's kidneys shut down because of the antibiotics.